 - Establish the center as a preeminent resource of expert knowledge for business, government, and the public at large.

 - Ensure high visibility and accessibility of the ASRC facilities, both within CUNY and beyond, by broadly advertising these resources through open house visits and multi and single campus in-person or electronic seminars.

-- Expand the use of the center as a strategic meeting point for experts connected to our disciplinary and interdisciplinary areas of interest, including use of excellent meeting facilities to host conferences (e.g., ASRC auditorium) and laboratory space to support national and international sabbatical fellows that broaden our scientific perspectives and networks.
+- Expand the use of the center as a strategic meeting point for experts who are connected to our disciplinary and interdisciplinary areas of interest and who broaden our scientific perspectives and networks, including use of excellent meeting facilities to host conferences (e.g., ASRC auditorium) and laboratory space to support national and international sabbatical fellows.

 - Continue and further accelerate the demonstrated level of grant success through a dedicated effort to identify all appropriate federal, state, foundation, and local funding announcements.